 All the exhibitions at PINK CUBE are art-battles between two artists or artist groups.
 The duel-format aims to boosts fruitful artistic dialogue among artists from different generations or parts of the world and gives them the opportunity to test their artistic strengths.
 The battles include up-and-coming and well established artists working with all kinds of media.

 In 2012 PINK CUBE won the Oslo-prize Best art of the year together with artists Unni Askeland (NO) and Tommy Olsson (SE) for Battle #8.
-For the 2014-program Carr had a special focus on live-performance and invited two co-curators; Maaike Gouwenberg (NL) and Charlotte Jansen (UK).
+For the 2014-program Carr had a special focus on live-performance and invited two co-curators; Maaike Gouwenberg (NL) and NO WAY (UK).
 In 2012 PINK CUBE was part of Fredrikstad Independent Art Fair (NO) and in April 2015 Battle #18 took place at Stockholm Independent Art Fair (SE).

 PINK CUBE is supported by Arts Council Norway and The Municipality of Oslo, The Agency for Cultural Affairs